- A few tweaks can make all the difference when setting up an iPad for a senior

 If you can, set it it all up beforehand for the your user, even if that means getting it delivered to you, then sending it on once setup is complete.

-These steps will also work on an iPhone, which may be a more affordable option (especially as you probably have older phones lying around).
+We’ve also got a guide to setting up an iPhone for a senior, which may be a more affordable option (especially as you probably have older phones lying around).
 However, the bigger screen of an iPad is often worth paying the extra for.

 If you are reusing an old device, there are some limitations – for instance, group FaceTime video is not supported in older devices including anything earlier than the iPhone 6s, iPad Pro or later, iPad Air 2 or later, iPad mini 4 or later, iPad (5th generation) or later, or iPod touch (7th generation).
 There’s more information on that here (and some earlier models can join group calls, but only using audio)